-Like everyone I know, it seems, my radius for traveling this year seems to have shrunk from that of “the world is my oyster” to “where can I get from my home in half a day and not have to interact with a soul?”
-Lucky for me, I live in a gorgeous part of the South, and there are so many places nearby in Tennessee I can get away for a day or even a weekend.
-I finally spent the time rounding up some of the best day trips from Nashville for those of you who also live in the area or may be passing through.
+Like everyone I know, it seems, my radius for traveling over the past few years has shrunk from that of “the world is my oyster” to “where can I get from my home in half a day by car?”
+Lucky for me, I live in a gorgeous part of the South, and there are many places in Tennessee where I can escape to for a day or even a weekend.
+I rounded up some of the best day trips from Nashville for those of you who also live in the area or may be passing through.

 There are plenty of great places to stay throughout this region of Tennessee, from cabin to vacation rental, boutique hotel to B&B. Here are a few of my favorite drives from Nashville that take two hours or less by car.

 Distance from Nashville: 22 miles, 27 minutes

 For those who have less than a full day to spare, Nolensville is a great option.
-Just 25 minutes down the road (sans traffic), it’s a respite from the fast pace of the city while offering plenty of biking and walking trails, as well as easy access to Arrington Vineyards.
-Grab a coffee at Mama’s Java (and pose for a selfie with Kim Radford’s brand new This Girl Can mural), raise a glass at Mill Creek Brewing Co. and dine at Pork Belly Farmhouse if you’re sticking around through dinner.
+Just 25 minutes down the road (sans traffic), it’s a respite from the fast pace of the city while offering biking and walking trails, as well as easy access to Arrington Vineyards.
+Grab a coffee at Mama’s Java and pose for a selfie with Kim Radford’s This Girl Can mural, raise a glass at Mill Creek Brewing Co. and dine at Pork Belly Farmhouse if you’re sticking around through dinner.
 It’s also apple season, so while you can’t pick your own at Morning Glory Orchard, you can stop by the farm store and sift through 13 different varieties of apples to buy, as well as jams, preserves, cider, honey and much more.